eiskalteschatten/developers-notebook/README.md

 ### Production Environment

-Setting up a production environment is slightly different than a development environment.
+Setting up a production environment is slightly different than a development environment and varies widely depending on your web server, configuration and needs.
 Apache, Nginx or other production-ready web servers should be used rather than PHP's built-in server.

 To see how to setup your production server, see Symfony2's documentation: